User Tools

 2013; found poem: Muntz WMNF special use permit application

-2013, January 29: Letter to WMNF;"United States Forest Service (“USFS”) regulations and guidance and the provisions of the WMNF Land and Resource Management Plan (“Forest Plan”)" include "the mandate that the project, given its proposed location within the Appalachian Trail management area, constitute the “only feasible and prudent alternative to meet an overriding public need,”"
+2013, January 29: Letter from NGOs and towns to WMNF;"United States Forest Service (“USFS”) regulations and guidance and the provisions of the WMNF Land and Resource Management Plan (“Forest Plan”)" include "the mandate that the project, given its proposed location within the Appalachian Trail management area, constitute the “only feasible and prudent alternative to meet an overriding public need,”"

 2005?: White Mountain Roadless Areas.
 Kinsman: "The powerline corridor on the south boundary of the Inventoried Roadless Area is the most prominent non-conforming feature near the Inventoried Roadless Area.
 The corridor separates this Inventoried Roadless Area from the Mt.
 Wolf-Gordon Pond Inventoried Roadless Area.
 Its removal is impractical and unanticipated at this time."